 I’ll be dead, so I won’t be around to care.

 A friend’s mother said this when my friend brought up estate planning.
 The mother has a point…I guess.
 Yes, after she dies she won’t be able to “care” about where her assets go.
 However, most of us would like to have a set plan of where our hard-earned money and personal property will go and to whom.
 Why?
 Because we care while we’re living and like to think we’re taking care of the ones we love even after we’re gone.
 So, why wouldn’t she (even as an act of love) take a simple measure to save her loved ones money (and time) instead of dealing with the sluggish probate process that would occur if she were to die intestate (without a will)?

 I don’t own enough assets to need an estate plan.

 I hear this one all the time and it’s terrifying to think someone would sacrifice their right to pass along their estate (as small or as big as it may be) as they choose.
 The fact is that having a (small) bank account, minor children, owning a home (of any size), or even having a pet is enough to necessitate estate planning…if even just to be prepared.
-Of course the larger and more complex the estate, the more tools and documents may be needed, but that’s why you need to have an experienced estate planer to help determine the tools you need.
+Of course, the larger and more complex the estate, the more tools and documents may be needed, but that’s why you need to have an experienced estate planner to help determine the tools you need.

 I don’t have time right now to do estate planning.

 Unnerving and chilling.
 Sure, estate planning doesn’t sound like the most fun thing to deal with on top of everything else you have going on in your life.
 But, the time it takes to create an estate plan will be significantly less than the time it will cost your family if your estate goes through probate.
 Additionally, most (good) estate planning attorneys will work around YOUR schedule.
 They are willing to make house calls and conduct conversations essential to crafting your individualized estate plan over the phone or email—whatever works best for you.

 It’s too expensive to make an estate plan.